-Recommendation to Committee:
+Recommendation to Council:

-- (1) That the Planning Committee be requested to consider and comment on this report and the recommendations of the Planning Committee Review Working Group. - (2) That the report including the comments and recommendations of the Planning Committee, be referred to the Executive and then to full Council for determination. - (3) That, subject to the approval of the recommendations, the Committee recommends that full Council agrees to a regular review of the processes and practices referred to therein to be led by the Executive Head of Planning Development, in consultation with the relevant lead councillor and Chairman of the Planning Committee.
+- (1) That Council considers the Planning Committee's recommendations in response to the recommendations of the Planning Committee Review Working Group, as set out in Appendix 2 to this report. - (2) That, subject to the approval of the recommendations, full Council agrees to a regular review of the processes and practices referred to therein to be led by the Executive Head of Planning Development, in consultation with the relevant lead councillor and Chairman of the Planning Committee.